 string

 Unique transaction identifier — any unique string up to 255 characters per request.
-Not validated as a UUID format.
+The endpoint does not validate the value as a UUID.

 Optional parameters:network (required for multi-network currencies), memo (for currencies requiring a memo or destination tag).Rate limit: subject to platform-level rate limits — see Rate Limits for current enforced values.

 Crypto withdrawals from EEA accounts require a travelRule object in the request body.
-The travelRule object is required when the currency is crypto AND the account is from the EEA.
+The object identifies the destination wallet and, for hosted wallets, the destination VASP (Virtual Asset Service Provider — the exchange or custodian hosting the receiving wallet).

 After a withdrawal request is submitted, the system validates the request and begins processing.The POST /api/v4/main-account/withdraw endpoint returns HTTP 201 when validation succeeds.
-API-initiated withdrawals are confirmed and processed immediately — the signed request is the authentication.
+The platform confirms and processes API-initiated withdrawals immediately — the signed request is the authentication.
 There is no interactive 2FA step between the POST response and the processing start.Exceptions to immediate processing:

 Sub-account withdrawals wait for main-account approval before processing.

-AML-blocked destination addresses are frozen pending compliance review.
+Withdrawals to AML-blocked destination addresses freeze pending compliance review.

 Temporary withdrawal freeze (3 days) applies after a password reset or a 2FA setting change on the account.